Tree and Shrub Planting Services

 Where do you get your trees?

 The vast majority of the trees we source are grown by local nurseries here in Alberta.
 We prefer to plant locally grown trees to provide our clients with the assurance that their new tree will thrive in our cold Edmonton climate.
-In upcoming seasons, some of our trees will be grown at our own tree farm here in Edmonton.
+In upcoming years, we are excited that some of our trees will be grown at our own tree farm here in Edmonton.

 I found a tree at a local nursery that I would like to have planted.
 Can you help?